-Any alteration to the verge, path or crossover that encroaches onto the land in front of a neighbour will be carried out at the proponents cost.
+Any alteration to the verge, path or crossover that encroaches onto the land of a neighbouring property in front of a neighbour will be carried out at the proponents cost.

+The applicant must notify the neighbour of the proposed works.
 The neighbour must be notified of the details of the alterations prior to applying to Council for approval.
-Council must be notified in writing of the response of the neighbour with the application for the crossover;
+Council must be notified in writing provided with a copy of the written agreement from of the response of the neighbour with the application for the crossover;

-Approved multiple access to be separated by a minimum of 20 metres at the roadside
+Approved multiple access to be separated by a minimum of 210 metres at the roadside